hassanah391/zero_day/README.md

-In this repo I'm trying to do some sell basics
+In this repo I'm trying to do some shell basics